VITObelgium/pid-python-quickstart/pid-python-quickstart-init-by-env/README.md

 ## generalities
 The following environment variables can be used as directive for the Processing Information DataStore facility :

-	pidclient.main.logger=<list of comma separated logging facilities to use amongst kafka, file, console and elasticsearch >
+	PIDCLIENT_LOGGERS=<list of comma separated logging facilities to use amongst kafka, file, console and elasticsearch >
-	pidclient.kafka.brokers=<list of comma separated logging facilities to use amongst kafka, file, console and elasticsearch >
+	PIDCLIENT_KAFKA_BROKERS=<list of comma separated logging facilities to use amongst kafka, file, console and elasticsearch >
-	pidclient.kafka.topic= <kafka topic queue to use>
+	PIDCLIENT_KAFKA_TOPIC= <kafka topic queue to use>
-	pidclient.file.filename = <list of comma separated filenames to use for logging> pidclient.elasticsearch.hosts =<list of comma separated urls of elasticsearch servers>
+	PIDCLIENT_FILE_FILENAME = <list of comma separated filenames to use for logging> PIDCLIENT_ELASTICSEARCH_HOSTS =<list of comma separated urls of elasticsearch servers>
-	pidclient.elasticsearch.index = <elasticsearch index to use>
+	PIDCLIENT_ELASTICSEARCH_INDEX = <elasticsearch index to use>
-	pidclient.elasticsearch.type = <elasticsearch type to use>
+	PIDCLIENT_ELASTICSEARCH_TYPE = <elasticsearch type to use>

 Nevertheless, for system architecture reason, they can not be simply set through the use of regular bash instruction such as